Skip To Main Content

 The Artist-in-Residence program creates a rich dialogue between an international artist and our community.

 Every other year, the LFC's Artist-in-Residence (AIR) program welcomes a creator who wishes to develop an artistic project in a school setting.
-All artistic disciplines are welcome: architecture, fiber art, visual arts, performing arts (music, theater, dance), digital arts, comics, film/animation, design, graphic design, literature, photography, murals/street art, etc.
+All artistic disciplines are welcome: architecture, fiber art, visual arts, performing arts (music, theater, dance, circus), digital arts, comics, film/animation, design, graphic design, literature, photography, murals/street art, etc.

 2025 AIR Project